LucasPickering/slumber/docs/src/api/configuration/input_bindings.md

 | `select_recipe`       | `c`             | Select Recipe pane                                    |
 | `select_response`     | `s`             | Select Request/Response pane                          |
 | `select_request`      | `r`             | Select Request/Response pane (backward compatibility) |

-> Note: mouse bindings are not configurable; mouse actions such as `left_click` _can_ be bound to a key combination, which cannot be unbound from the default mouse action.

 ## Key Combinations